danhartley/emissions/README.md

 npm install @danhartley/emissions
 ```

-You can use the library in the browser or whilst running e2e tests using puppeteer.
+This library can be used in the browser or in a node environment running, for example, an e2e test.

 ### Node Puppeteer example

 In the example below, the URL passed into the getPageEmissions is the URL where your files are served.
 I use an instance of **http-server** to serve compiled and compressed (brotli and/or gzip) files.
-This build is comparable to what would served by in produtcion (where the compression might be handled by a CDN such as Netlifly).
+This build is comparable to what would be served in production (where the compression might be handled by a CDN such as Netlifly).

-In this example, I'm using **http-server** to create an instance of a local server and **Parcel** to simulate production-ready files in a local dist folder.
+In this example, I'm using **http-server** to serve files from a local dist folder and **Parcel** to simulate a production environment.

-I'm then using **Puppeteer** to run e2e tests which are checked for emissions.

-Steps:
-1. Add a server e.g. [Install http-server](https://www.npmjs.com/package/http-server)
+The e2e test is controlled by **Puppeteer** and gives me the opportunity to check emissions generated when requesting a page.

+Configuration:
+- Import the necessary library: [ http-server](https://www.npmjs.com/package/http-server)
-2. Use a bundler e.g. and configure compression [Extend Parcel configuration](https://parceljs.org/features/plugins/#extending-configs)
+- Configure compression for your bundeler, in my case for Parcel - [Extend Parcel configuration](https://parceljs.org/features/plugins/#extending-configs)
+- Add a build script to package.json to create a pseudo production build
-3. Add a script to package.json to instantiate and run the server
+- Add a serve script to package.json to instantiate and run the server
-4. Create Puppeteer test and set the URL to the build instance served locally at localhost:1234
+- Create a [Puppeteer](https://pptr.dev/) test and set its URL to the build instance served locally at localhost:1234
 ```

 // Command line